How to Calculate Holiday Pay For Staff

 When in doubt, use the pay reference period

-Even if an employee's pay rate does not vary from pay period to pay period, it is best practice to adopt this approach for all variable-pay workers.
+Even if an employee's pay rate does not vary from pay period to pay period, it’s worth adopting this approach for all regular workers.
+It can also come in handy when irregular workers go on leave and it’s tricky to determine their weekly pay otherwise.

 Holiday pay for part-time workers, or pro rata holiday entitlement is based on the same principle as entitlement for full-time employees, just adjusted for the amount of the holiday year they’ve worked.